Windows Font Cache Service Failed to Start and High CPU

 Sometimes, the Windows Font Cache Service might start up but then stop all of a sudden.
 This can mess with apps that need to show text.
 It usually means there’s an error with reading the cached font data.

-Fixing these issues can often be as simple as clearing the font cache, like we talked about earlier, or reinstalling the program that’s causing trouble.
-If that doesn’t help, you might need to use a system restore point or get help from someone who knows their way around computers.
+Fixing these issues can often be as simple as clearing the font cache, like we talked about earlier, or reinstalling the program that’s causing problems.

 How to reinstall the FontCache service (FntCache.dll)

-Reinstalling the Windows Font Cache Service is a bit trickier and should be a last resort.
+Reinstalling the Windows Font Cache Service is a bit more complicated and should only be your last resort.
 You’ll need to re-register the service DLL file and restart the service.
-Here’s how:

 1. Hit the Windows Start button, type “cmd”, right-click on “Command Prompt” from the results, and choose “Run as administrator”.Command Prompt Run as Administrator